RobMeyer/robmeyer.github.io/content/projects/index.md

 captionType="markdown"
 >}}

-Leaning into my 6-year-old son's Pokémon addition, I discovered the much less expensive way to build decks to play the card game -- printing our own proxy cards.
-Actually, it started as a way for him to provide his own artwork for existing cards, and eventually, making up entirely new Pokémon cards
+While supporting my 6-year-old son's Pokémon addition, we discovered the much less expensive way to build decks to play the card game -- printing our own proxy cards.
+Actually, it started as a way for him to provide his own artwork for existing cards, and eventually, making up entirely new Pokémon cards.

-I quickly realized that manually scaling and aligning the cards in Photoshop to print 8 at a time was going to be way too time consuming, so I created this simple page to drag-and-drop files into a preset template.
+I quickly realized that manually scaling and aligning the cards in Photoshop to print 8 at a time was going to be far too time consuming, so I created this simple page to drag-and-drop files into a preset template.
 Configuration settings make it easy to take advantage of printers with 'print on both sides' support, or manually reload the tray between printing the front and back sides.
 The back side artwork is oversized ensuring that even with a little imprecision, there won't be a white gap along the unprinted edge on the backside.

-This project was originally written in React, and I later came back and rewrote it using SolidJS because I wanted to compare and contrast the developer experience and resulting performance.
+This project was originally written in React, and I later came back and ported it to SolidJS because I wanted to compare and contrast the developer experience and resulting performance.
 At the moment, I'm loving SolidJS.

 ## Arrow Maze Creator
 {{< captioned-image